tonytvo/blog-generator/content/blog/100m-leads-summary/index.md

 # Grand Slam Offers

-In Chapter 2 of $100M Offers, Alex Hormozi introduces the concept of the “Grand Slam Offer.”
-Travis Jones states that the secret to sales is to “Make people an offer so good they would feel stupid saying no.”
+- Travis Jones states that the secret to sales is to **“Make people an offer so good they would feel stupid saying no.”**

-Further, to have a business, we need to help our prospects find a solution and make them an offer they can’t refuse:
+- Further, to have a business, we need to help our prospects find a solution and make them an offer they can’t refuse:

-Offer – “the goods and services you agree to provide, how you accept payment, and the terms of the agreement”
+- **Offer** – “the goods and services you agree to provide, how you accept payment, and the terms of the agreement”

-Offers start the process of customer acquisition and earning money, and they can range from nothing to a grand slam:
+- Offers start the process of customer acquisition and earning money, and they can range from nothing to a grand slam:

-No offer?
-No business.
+  - **No offer?** No business.
 No life.
-Bad offer?
-Negative profit.
+  - **Bad offer?** Negative profit.
 No business.
 Miserable life.
-Decent offer?
-No profit.
+  - **Decent offer?** No profit.
 Stagnating business.
 Stagnating life.
-Good offer?
-Some profit.
+  - **Good offer?** Some profit.
 Okay business.
 Okay life.
-Grand Slam Offer?
-Fantastic profit.
+  - **Grand Slam Offer?** Fantastic profit.
 Insane business.
 Freedom.

-There are two significant issues that most entrepreneurs face:
+- There are two significant issues that most entrepreneurs face:

-Not Enough Clients
+  - **Not Enough Clients**
-Not Enough Cash or excess profit at the end of the month Buy $100M Offers On Amazon
+  - **Not Enough Cash** or excess profit at the end of the month

 # The Commodity Problem

 In Chapter 3 of $100M Offers, Alex Hormozi illustrates the fundamental problem with commoditization and how Grand Slam Offers solves that.
 You are either growing or dying, as maintenance is a myth.
 Therefore, you need to be growing with three simple things:

 Get More Customers